FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/rfc_process.md

 `NNNN` as a placeholder.
 For example, the file name should be something like `NNNN_my_idea.md`.
 The RFC will get a number shortly before landing.

+The RFC author should propose an initial set of stakeholders in consultation with the experts in their RFC [area](/docs/contribute/governance/areas).
+The set of stakeholders may initially be left empty or incomplete.
+If there is any ambiguity, they should consult FEC for assistance identifying stakeholders.

+> *Tip.* Consult the [RFC best practices doc](best_practices.md) for advice
+> about drafting and iterating on your RFC.

 > *Suggestion.* Consider marking the CL containing your RFC as a
 > "work-in-progress" until you are ready for feedback.

+The act of uploading the CL is sufficient to get a facilitator assigned to your RFC.
+FEC monitors new RFC CLs as the signal to identify the right facilitator for the new RFC.

 *Exit criteria*: CL containing your RFC is created.